norandomtechie/ece270-simulator/README.md

 # ECE 270 Simulator (updated Fall 2020)

+### We'll update this for Spring 2021 eventually.
+It may include features that we were unable to add while the semester was ongoing.

 ## Changes made during Summer/Fall 2020
 - Introduced workspaces to better organize files
 - Support for SystemVerilog